 If you’re considering selling your home, it’s a good idea to visit several open houses and test out the style of several listing agents before committing to working with one.
 Ask them how many homes they’ve sold from open houses, and what marketing they did for that open house event.
 The answers to these questions will be very telling!

-If you’re thinking of selling a home in Orange County, CA, come by and visit one of our open houses to ‘mystery shop’ us and check whether we are the right agents to sell your home.
+If you’re thinking of selling a home in Orange County, CA, come by and visit one of my open houses to ‘mystery shop’ me and check whether I'm the right Realtor to sell your home.
 I have sold properties at their Open House (writing up contracts during the Open House!) and to people who found the properties from my Open House events.